Jim Marshall (defensive end): Personal life

 Marshall resided in St. Louis Park, Minnesota.
 He was married twice: firstly to Anita, with whom he had two daughters, and then a second time, to Susan.
 In September 2009, when quarterback Brett Favre was set to surpass Marshall's record of consecutive games started, he could not attend the game as it coincided with his wedding anniversary.
 A few days later, Marshall visited the Vikings' practice facilities to congratulate Favre in person.

 After his retirement from professional football, Marshall was involved in the financial services industry, real estate, and insurance.
 He was also involved with foundations serving the needs of homeless and unemployed youth.

 Marshall was well known for his off the field, danger seeking exploits.
 He admitted to having "jumped out of airplanes 2,067 times" Marshall survived a hang-gliding crash in August 1980 that resulted in a broken leg, a broken arm, and a three-and-a-half-hour surgery.

 The most dangerous of his exploits came in early 1971 when Marshall, teammate Paul Dickson, Minnesota sportswriter Jim Klobuchar, and 13 others went on a snowmobile run through the Beartooth Mountains of Wyoming and Montana.
 A wind storm caused the snowmobiles to freeze up.
 The group was split up into three smaller parties with Marshall and Dickson having to burn the cash in their wallets to stay warm in the sub-zero-degree weather.
+Marshall was convicted of possession of cocaine in 1991, although he received four years of probation.
+He was granted a pardon in 2007.

 Marshall died in Minneapolis, Minnesota on June 3, 2025, at the age of 87, following a period of hospitalization.